-For OLDARP, an algorithm ON is considered online if it learns about a request only at its release time, whereas an algorithm is considered offline if it is aware of all requests at time 0 (i.e. the earliest time).
-We let OPT denote an optimal offline algorithm, as in, an algorithm that given any input will serve the requests that return the maximum possible revenue for that input.
-Given an input graph G, a sequence $\sigma = r_1, \ldots r_m$ of requests, we denote $ON(G, \sigma)$ and $OPT(G, \sigma)$ as the total revenue earned by ON and OPT, respectively, from σ on G. We say that ON is c-competitive if there exists $c \ge 1, b \ge 0$ such that for all σ :
+We study competitive algorithms for this problem and use standard terminology from competitive analysis.
+An algorithm ON is considered online if it learns about a request only at its release time, whereas an algorithm is considered offline if it is aware of all requests at time 0 (i.e. the earliest time).
+We let OPT denote the optimal offline algorithm, as in the algorithm that given any input will earn the greatest revenue of any other algorithm on that input.
+Given an input graph G, a sequence $\sigma = r_1, \ldots r_m$ of requests and an algorithm ALG, we denote $ALG(G, \sigma)$ as the total revenue earned by ALG from σ on G. We say that ON is c-competitive if there exists $c \geq 1, b \geq 0$ such that for all σ :